JuanJS117/MesoscopicModel/README.md

 ## 2. Installation and requirements

 Down below we detail every required step to run a simulation and visualize output files.
 We encourage users to follow carefully every instruction, as they have been thoroughly tested for proper code execution.
-Nevertheless, in case any problem arises during any step (due to installation in different OS), feel free to contact any of the people listed at the end of this page.
+Nevertheless, in case any problem arises during any step (due to installation in different OS), feel free to contact any of the people listed at the end of this page for troubleshooting.

 ### 2.1 Julia installation